gaghanav/company-CRUD/README.md

 - Open terminal inside /BackEnd/target folder
 - Type "java -jar valentino-0.1.jar"
+or
+- Run The BackEnd Java Spring Boot aplication from an IDE
 ```

 ## 5. How to Auto Populate Employee & Position Table